surniaulula/wpsso/readme.txt

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso/assets/icon-256x256.png">

-**WPSSO uses your *existing* content for meta tags and Schema markup:**
+**WPSSO uses your *existing content* for meta tags and Schema markup:**

-There's no need to manually enter or configure any additional settings or custom values, but if you want to, you can also customize just about anything and everything. ;-)
+There's no need to manually enter meta tag descriptions, titles, image / video URLs, or configure any additional settings or values &mdash; although if you want to, you can customize just about anything and everything. ;-)

 **WPSSO creates *complete* and *accurate* meta tags and Schema markup:**

-Including description hashtags, complete image markup, complete video markup, complete and extensive e-commerce product markup, author profile / authorship, co-authors, publisher information, aggregate and ratings, reviews, event details, recipe information, and much, much more &mdash; all from your *existing* content.
+WPSSO includes Facebook / Open Graph, Twitter, Pinterest, Google / Schema descriptions, titles, hashtags, complete image markup, complete video markup, complete and very extensive e-commerce product markup, author profile / authorship, co-authors, publisher information, local business markup, aggregate ratings, reviews, event details, recipe information, and much, much more &mdash; all from your *existing content*.

 **WPSSO includes advanced *quality control* features and options:**

-Checking minimum / maximum image dimensions and aspect ratios, verifying the front-end webpage for duplicate meta tags, showing notices for missing and required images, along with theme header template validation.
+WPSSO checks minimum / maximum image dimensions and aspect ratios, verifies the front-end webpage for duplicate meta tags, shows notices for missing and required images, along with validating the theme header template.

 **WPSSO offers special optimization features for Pinterest:**

-Providing a specific image for the Pinterest Pin It button, excluding non-relevant images from being detected by Pinterest, and preventing conflicts between incompatible Pinterest and Facebook Open Graph meta tag values.
+WPSSO provides a specific image for the Pinterest Pin It button, excludes non-relevant images from being detected by Pinterest, and prevents conflicts between incompatible Pinterest and Facebook Open Graph meta tag values.

 **WPSSO can enhance and integrate with your favorite SEO plugin!**